 We recently met with Silas over a virtual cup of coffee to learn the origin story of Revn and discussed everything from our go-to orders at Babycakes Muffin Co. to partnering with an innovative artificial intelligence company.
 Our conversation went a little something like this…

 Silas: Wow!
 I was really young.
 I was in middle school and enjoyed playing video games.
-I took a basic programming class in 6th grade and instantly knew that is what I wanted to do.
+I took a basic programming class in 6th grade and instantly knew that (video game development) is what I wanted to do.
 My family was not super supportive of this idea as they did not think it was a serious job.
 I did not officially begin pursuing video game development as a career until the year before I started college.
 There was a long period of time where I was interested in video game development but was not pursuing it.

 Silas: I pretty much grew up here.
 I moved to the Upper Peninsula when I was young and lived in the Ishpeming area.
 I graduated from high school a year early and took the year off before attending Northern Michigan University to really think about what I wanted to pursue.
 I was working at Babycakes Muffin Co. in downtown Marquette and I had a lot of free time.
-I began taking some classes online and taught myself how to make video games.
+I began taking some (video game devlopment) classes online and taught myself how to make video games.
 Then, some of my friends and I decided we wanted to make an RPG (role-playing game), which is massive in size and nearly impossible to create if it’s your first game.
 We got in way over our heads.
 After about six months we decided to scrap the project as it was way too big.
 We then took this original concept and developed it into a multiplayer game which eventually became Revn.